SonahLab/twitch-chat-hit-counter/course-material/MODULE_4.md

 **Requirements:**
 1. The Redis key should be generated using this template: `"{EventType}#{eventId}"`
 2. The Redis value should be incremented by `1`.
+3. Log a `warning` log if the event is a duplicate and drop the event.
+4. Log an `info` log if the event is not a duplicate and continue normal consumer processing logic.

 ### Example 1:
 > **Input**:<br>